What is a Required Minimum Distribution?

 Tax Planning Before Age 73

-Some individuals find themselves with large retirement accounts and minimal cash needs at age 72.
+Some individuals find themselves with large retirement accounts and minimal cash needs at age 73.
 One strategy to reduce the amount of required minimum distribution you will have to take in the future is to convert part of your IRA into a Roth IRA.
 By doing this, you will pay income taxes on the amount of the conversion in the year of the conversion.
 The benefit is that your IRA account is reduced by the amount of the conversion and the future RMD is therefore decreased.
-If you think this may be a good tax planning strategy, we encourage you to work closely with your CPA and financial advisor to be sure that the correct amount is converted.
+If you think this may be a good tax planning strategy, we encourage you to work closely with your CPA and financial advisor to be sure that the appropriate amount is converted.

 While this blog provides an overview of Required Minimum Distributions, they can be quite complicated.
 As part of our wealth management services, we help clients by calculating and facilitating the distribution of RMDs annually.
 We consider your individual cash needs as well as charitable goals to determine the most tax-efficient way to process your RMD.
 Contact us to schedule an introductory meeting.

 Alyssa Dalbey is a Wealth Manager with Schultz Financial Group Inc.